MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 ## Ask questions and get answers

-People have questions.
-You probably got a lot of the answers stored away somewhere.
+People have questions and you probably got a lot of the answers stored away somewhere.
 Unfortunately, it's often quite difficult to connect the two.

 * Conversational bots - Natural language processing, AI, Machine Learning (ML), all the buzzwords.
 Use a bot powered by the intelligent cloud to connect your users to the answers they need.